-UV Clarification – The Most Common Sterilizer on the Market
+UV Clarification – The Most Common on the Market

-The first category of UV Sterilization is the main reason why UVs can such a bad rap in the industry.
+The first category of UV Sterilization is the main reason why UV lights can get such a bad rap in the industry amongst aquarium owners.
 The vast majority of UV sterilizers available for sale will only be capable of clarification.
 In freshwater tanks and ponds, this is still a very good unit as it will eliminate the free floating green algae (green water), but don’t expect it to do anything for bacterial and parasite mitigation or redox balance.

 Sterilization – Mid-Level Units

 We start getting into more serious UV sterilizers at level 1 sterilization .
-These units are capable of actual sterilization with their higher dwell time.
+These UV lights are capable of actual sterilization with their higher dwell time.
 These units are most suited for common fish tank and pond usage.
-They have enough dwell time to not only clarify water, but can destroy harmful viruses and bacteria in your aquarium.
-Level 1 sterilizers are particularly useful in marine aquariums at helping to eliminating dinoflagellates.
+They have enough dwell time to not only clarify water, but can destroy harmful viruses and bacteria in your aquarium water.
+Level 1 UV sterilizers are particularly useful in marine aquariums at helping to eliminating dinoflagellates.

 Heavy Sterilization – The Premier Choice

 This category represents the uv sterilizers with the best dwell time.
-They are the best of the best in the industry and common of what you will see in public aquariums.
+They are the best of the best in the industry and common to what you will see in public aquariums.
 That is not to say that this is not available to the common hobbyist, it’s just that sterilizers of this level are very expensive in comparison to others that do not have the dwell to be in this category.

-What Is Redox And How It Relates to UV Sterilization
+What Is Redox And How Does It Relate?

-I mentioned redox in the discussion about sterilization categories, but did not define it.
+I mentioned redox in the discussion about aquarium sterilizer categories, but did not define it.
 Redox refers to ORP (Oxidation Reduction Potential).
 This relates to the degree of water purity in your aquarium.
 An effective UV sterilizer will increase your redox potential.
 If you want the full explanation.
 You can view the full explanation from Reef Sanctuary.

 A Quick Comparison for the Money

-Now that I have explained how sterilizers work and what the levels of sterilization are, let’s discuss the best UV Sterilizers for fish tanks and ponds.
+Now that I have explained how UV sterilizers work and what the levels of sterilization are, let’s discuss the best UV Sterilizers for fish tanks and ponds.